1990 VFA season: Sunshine Football Club

 After having withdrawn is senior and reserves teams midway through the 1989 season, Sunshine intended to regroup and return to the Association in 1990.
 Although the club believed it had restored a financial position stronger than at least five other struggling clubs in the competition, it appeared unlikely that the club would be permitted to continue as a stand-alone entity, so it proposed a merger with Brunswick to form a new club which would have been known as the Sunshine Magpies; but, on 2 October, Brunswick voted instead to merge with Broadmeadows.
 A new opportunity for the club's survival emerged on 3 October, when it was announced that League clubs and were merging, with the new Fitzroy Bulldogs club to play at Princes Park, North Carlton; this temporarily made Sunshine the only League or Association football team remaining in the inner western suburbs, giving it the chance to win over former Footscray fans, or enter a partnership with a new Footscray-based Association club; however, there was a strong and successful fightback campaign from local residents and businesses which not only kept Footscray as an independent League club, but also drew attention and local support away from Sunshine's efforts to consolidate its own viability.
 On 25 October, two days after the Fitzroy Bulldogs merger collapsed, the Association terminated Sunshine's licence.
 The club continued preparations for the 1990 season in the hope that it could convince the Association to change its mind, but this did not happen, bringing an end to Sunshine's 31-year stint in the competition.

-Premiership season
+Home-and-away season

 In the home-and-away season, each team played eighteen games; the top five then contested the finals under the McIntyre final five system.
 The primary finals venue was North Port Oval, and the grand final was played at Princes Park.